 Partners and staff are prohibited from accepting directorships and other executive appointments with an audit client/related entity of any PwC firm.
 This prohibition applies regardless of whether the individual provides professional services to that audit client or related entity.

-PwC New Zealand has a formal approval process led by the Person Responsible for Independence (PRI) for considering governance role appointment requests:
+PwC New Zealand has a formal approval process led by the PRI for considering governance role appointment requests:

 - by current partners nearing retirement wishing to join Boards; and - recently retired partners wishing to take up governance role appointments.